Exercise routine for a super strong 60 year old

 Best Exercise Program After 50

-Any diet for muscle gain after 50 is only perhaps half as effective as it can be if you’re not training right.
-Best workout plans for men over 50 should not only focus on muscle stimulation but also on hormone optimizing and natural hgh release.
-Improper exercise can actually reduce your testosterone and increase cortisol.
+Any diet for muscle gain after 50 only works with proper training.
+And the best workout plans for men over 50 should focus on muscle stimulation, hormone optimizing, and natural hgh release.
+Actually, improper exercise can reduce your testosterone and increase cortisol.

 Examples of compound exercises are: deadlifts, squats, pushups, chinups/pullups, rows, dips, and presses.
 You should use resistance that keeps you in a 3 to 10 rep range.
 Perform all exercises with perfect form and work to add resistance to each lift over time.